Do I Need Scooter Insurance?

 The only state which doesn't abide by this definition of a motorcycle is Nebraska: If it has pedals, it's classified as a scooter rather than a motorcycle.

 In almost every state, you will need motorcycle insurance to operate your scooter on public roads.
-As of 2021, Florida is the only state in which motorcycle insurance isn't required.
+Florida and Montana provide some exceptions.

-Even in Florida, if you took out a loan to pay for your scooter, you'll definitely need to purchase motorcycle insurance.
+Even in Florida and Montana, if you took out a loan to pay for your scooter, you'll definitely need to purchase motorcycle insurance.
 When you’re spending someone else’s money, you need to make sure you are protecting their asset.

 If you paid for your scooter, you should still consider purchasing insurance.
 First of all, if your scooter is totaled, you won’t be repaid for the damage if you do not have insurance.